rbq/renee-site/views/index.md

 This site was been built using Renee and is [available on Github](https://github.com/renee-project/renee-site).

-## Concept
+## Concept (Why Renee?)

-Renee is a Rack-based DSL for expressing web applications.
+Renee is a new Rack-based library for expressing web applications.
 It seamlessly integrates with Rack to let you mix and match with any other framework.
+Sinatra delivered a new simple way to think about building web applications.
+The popularity of Sinatra both as a library and as a concept shows how enduring the concept really has been.

+Sinatra was different from Rails because the DSL was lightweight, easy to read and combined routing and actions into one file.
+Still, let's consider an example from Sinatra to see where we can do better.

 [&#8618; Read more](/concept)